Algorithm: Definition

 or cook-book recipe.
-In general, a program is an algorithm only if it stops eventually—even though infinite loops may sometimes prove desirable.
-Boolos & Jeffrey (1974, 1999) define an algorithm to be an explicit set of instructions for determining an output, that can be followed by a computing machine or a human who could only carry out specific elementary operations on symbols.
+In general, a program is an algorithm only if it stops eventually.
+Formally, algorithm is an explicit set of instructions to produce an output, that can be followed by a computer or a human performing specific operations on symbols.

-Most algorithms are intended to be implemented as computer programs.
-However, algorithms are also implemented by other means, such as in a biological neural network (for example, the human brain performing arithmetic or an insect looking for food), in an electrical circuit, or a mechanical device.

 History

 Ancient algorithms

 Step-by-step procedures for solving mathematical problems have been recorded since antiquity.
 This includes in Babylonian mathematics (around 2500 BC), Egyptian mathematics (around 1550 BC), Indian mathematics (around 800 BC and later), the Ifa Oracle (around 500 BC), Greek mathematics (around 240 BC), Chinese mathematics (around 200 BC and later), and Arabic mathematics (around 800 AD).

 The earliest evidence of algorithms is found in ancient Mesopotamian mathematics.
 A Sumerian clay tablet found in Shuruppak near Baghdad and dated to c.
 2500 BC describes the earliest division algorithm.
 During the Hammurabi dynasty c.
 1800, Babylonian clay tablets described algorithms for computing formulas.
 Algorithms were also used in Babylonian astronomy.
 Babylonian clay tablets describe and employ algorithmic procedures to compute the time and place of significant astronomical events.

 Algorithms for arithmetic are also found in ancient Egyptian mathematics, dating back to the Rhind Mathematical Papyrus c.
 1550 BC.
 Algorithms were later used in ancient Hellenistic mathematics.
 Two examples are the Sieve of Eratosthenes, which was described in the Introduction to Arithmetic by Nicomachus, and the Euclidean algorithm, which was first described in Euclid's Elements (c.
 300 BC).Examples of ancient Indian mathematics included the Shulba Sutras, the Kerala School, and the Brāhmasphuṭasiddhānta.

+In the 9th century, Muḥammad ibn Mūsā al-Khwārizmī revolutionized the field by establishing the algorithm as a systematic, finite sequence of logical steps to solve mathematical problems.
+In his influential work, The Compendious Book on Calculation by Completion and Balancing, he moved beyond specific numerical solutions to introduce general procedures for algebraic reduction and balancing.
+This transformed mathematics into a 'mechanical' process of well-defined rules—a fundamental shift that laid the groundwork for modern algorithmic theory.
+The Latin translation of his arithmetic treatise, titled Algoritmi de numero Indorum, led to the term algorithm being derived from the Latinization of his name, Algoritmi, specifically to describe this new rule-based approach to mathematics.

 The first cryptographic algorithm for deciphering encrypted code was developed by Al-Kindi, a 9th-century Arab mathematician, in A Manuscript On Deciphering Cryptographic Messages.
 He gave the first description of cryptanalysis by frequency analysis, the earliest codebreaking algorithm.